 Literally means: One foot/leg here, another there

-How it’s pronounced: vyprygnut iz shtanov
+How to pronounce it: vyprygnut iz shtanov

 Literally means: To jump out of one’s pants

 While in English, this idiom would usually imply fright, Russians use it when they are overly excited about something.
-And this expression sums up how we feel about the upcoming launch of the MosaLingua Russian app perfectly!
+And this expression sums up how we feel about the launch of our MosaLingua Russian app perfectly!
 (We also just love picturing someone jumping so high for joy that they physically lose their pants!)

-How it’s pronounced: ni púkha, ni perá
+How to pronounce it: ni púkha, ni perá

 Literally means: Neither fur nor feather